 - To develop a series of commonly agreed principles and training workshops by which to disseminate how intellectual property and knowledge transfer will be managed within the consortium.
 We aim to remove traditional obstacles to innovation and revolutionise the way the public and private sector works together to bring research developments and advancements to the marketplace for societal benefit.

-- To enhance the regional R&I ecosystem within RUN-EU PLUS alliance members.
+- To enhance the regional R&I ecosystem within RUN-EU PLUS.

 - To strengthen the research capacity in business and academia.